gmac/schema-stitching-handbook/type-merging-arrays/README.md

 }
 ```

-For the purposes of this demo, this product intentionally specifies an invalid manufacturer reference.
+For the purposes of this example, this product intentionally specifies an invalid manufacturer reference.
 You'll see that the original error from the underlying subservice has flowed through the stitching process and is mapped to its final document position in the stitched schema:

 ```json
 {